viktor-br/gql-subscriptions-auth/README.md

 sends message to a client.
 But if filter is not used and resolve will be invoked for every subscription, then no difference with previous case and on any incoming message authorisation will be triggered.

+Authorisation result could be cached, but it's separate topic.

 ## Conclusion
 When authorization should be called (and how) totally depends on requirements.
 Resolve method (marked with A) looks like a better place in general, b/c it allows check permission just before send message to end user.